ej8899-ghtest/ej8899-ghtest/README.md

 - Knowledge of forensics, including investigating and analyzing digital evidence and registry forensics
 - Experience with malware analysis and understanding its role in threat defense

+### Python Scripting
+- Ability to write Python scripts to automate and enhance cybersecurity measures
+- Experience with analyzing logs, system, and network traffic through custom scripts

+### Security Policies and GRC
+- Understanding of GRC (Governance, Risk, and Compliance) requirements and recommendations
+- Experience in developing and adhering to security policies that align with organizational needs

 ---